 - unpaid vacation pay;

 - any money held in a time bank;

 - money earned and due at the time of termination and afterwards (e.g., commissions, incentive pay related to hours of work production or efficiency)

 Commissions must be paid as soon as the employee becomes entitled to them under their contract of employment.
 A commissioned salesperson who is no longer employed may still be entitled to commissions depending on the terms and conditions of their contract.

 If there is no agreement in writing, or the parties disagree on when the commission should be paid, the director may review past practice with respect to the employee and other employees and co-workers

 Employees covered by a collective agreement

-Under s.3(7), where there is a collective agreement, the enforcement of matters relating to s.18, is through the grievance procedure, not through the enforcement provisions of the Act.
+Section 3 provides that parties to a collective agreement may not negotiate terms and conditions that do not meet or exceed the standards set out in section 18.
+Where there is a collective agreement, the enforcement of matters relating to section 18 is through the grievance procedure, not through the enforcement provisions of the Act.